top of page

 by Daniel Sheen

-Below is an agents guide for the forthcoming upmarket crossover trilogy, including an artist statement, praise from beta readers, a spoiler-free synopsis and a four page excerpt from Chapter One.
+Below is an agents guide for the forthcoming upmarket crossover trilogy, including an artist statement, praise from beta readers, a spoiler-free three book synopsis and a four page excerpt from Chapter Two.

-Two queer boys escape apocalyptic 90s Appalachia.
-"They saved each other, escaped together, and fell in love across a dying world — but can salvation ever outrun fate?"
+"They saved each other, escaped together, and fell in love across a dying world — but can salvation outrun fate?"

-A queer upmarket fiction debut with broad crossover appeal
+A queer upmarket debut with broad crossover appeal

 After falling in love with troubled new boy Lucas, prophetic loner Daniel is drawn into a violent web of secrets that will eventually force the two boys to flee the decaying Appalachian town of Burnt Ridge and land them on the streets of a dangerous far-off city.
 But Daniel's visions warn — only one of them will survive the city of angels.

-A genre-bending, coming-of-age debut where the queer trauma of Mysterious Skin meets the character driven adventures of Demon Copperhead in the land of Winter’s Bone — a queer Appalachian gothic, with the emotional devastation of A Little Life and the violent beauty of Bones And All.
+A genre-bending, coming-of-age debut where Mysterious Skin meets Demon Copperhead in the land of Winter’s Bone — a queer Appalachian gothic, with the emotional devastation of A Little Life and the violent beauty of Bones And All.

 Word Count: